status | Investigation Concluded |

 The wooden boat on which the migrants who were subject to pushback were travelling was located in international waters by European air assets which then sent the Libyan patrol boat Ras El Jadir 648 to capture them .

-In conjunction with what is recorded in the JORA database, using the air routes of the ADB-S Exchange website and with the testimonies of the pushback victims we can establish the direct intervention of European air assets, specifically the Frontex AS2132 Heron Shoval drone and the Italian Air Force Beechcraft B.350ER SPYDR aircraft.
-As for the drone, it appears that this aircraft was operating for the Maltese government at that date.
+In conjunction with what is recorded in the JORA database, using the air routes of the ADB-S Exchange website and with the testimonies of the pushback victims we can establish the direct intervention of European air assets, specifically the Frontex IAI AS2132 Heron Shoval drone (which has a Maltese armed forces serial number but is operated by Frontex) and the Italian Air Force Beechcraft B.350ER SPYDR aircraft.

 JLProject has tracked down many victims, including one, Mohamed, who died in Libya after the pushback (hit by a vehicle while escaping from the detention centre in which those pushed back had been detained).